Republican infighting over immigration sinks farm bill

 Breaking News Emails

-WASHINGTON — Immigration is once again dividing Republicans.
-This time, in the House of Representatives where a battle between conservative and moderate factions resulted in the defeat Friday of a farm bill supported by GOP leadership.
+WASHINGTON — Immigration is once again dividing Republicans — this time, in the House of Representatives where a battle between conservative and moderate factions resulted in the defeat on Friday of a farm bill supported by party leadership.

 It's an intraparty feud between disparate factions that has ramifications for GOP candidates in this fall's midterm elections.

-The battle over border security and the Deferred Action for Childhood Arrivals (DACA) program is also posing another challenge for outgoing House Speaker Paul Ryan, whose members are increasingly willing to defy him, and for the man who wants to be the next speaker — Rep. Kevin McCarthy, R-Calif.
-Neither leader has been able to bring the party together on an issue that has divided it for years.
+The battle over border security and the Deferred Action for Childhood Arrivals (DACA) program is also posing another challenge for outgoing Speaker Paul Ryan, whose members are increasingly willing to defy him, and for the man who wants to succeed him — Rep. Kevin McCarthy of California.
+Neither has been able to bring the party together on an issue that has divided it for years.

 The discontent played out on the House floor Friday morning when the conservative House Freedom Caucus withheld their votes for the farm bill, joining Democrats who opposed its cuts to food programs for the poor.
 The combination resulted in the bill’s failure and left Republican leaders scrambling to find a path forward on a bill that is one of their remaining legislative priorities for the year.